aidan-middleton/Fish-Tank-Game-With-Eel/README.md

 * The Eel
 The Godot game engine uses a node based scene hierarchy.
 There are several different types of nodes.
 Different nodes may have different behaviors.
 To create the visual arrangement of this scene and the interactions between the different objects, we make use of Godot's scene heiarchy.
 ## Terrain Generation

+The terrain uses a function called opensimplex noise.
+Opensimplex noise is a way to make gradient noise.
+One can think of gradient noise as a way to make randomness.
+The results of the randomness can be mapped to things such as shape parameters, thus making it a great way to generate a random terrain.
+The opensimplex noise function provides different parameters that can be altered to restrict the randomness into specific qualities.
+The 2 main parameters that were altered were the period and octave parameters.
+The period parameter alters the change in a given area; basically the lower the period, the more change per area (super mountainy).
+The octaves parameter changes the resolution of the noise, thus higher octaves will increase the resolution.
+Once the noise is created, vertices of triangles were mapped to the noise to create the terrain.

 ## Fish

 <p align="center">
   <img src="/SC_fish.png" width="350" title="hover text">
 </p>

+The fish consist of a simple script to rock the fish back and forth to create the illusion of swimming.
+Furthermore, the finish have a simple AI.
+This AI will move the fish forward through the tank.
+If the AI detects a collision, it will change the direction of the fish.
+These effects combined create the illusion of a simple fish.

 ## Plant Generation